 Ureaphil Side Effects

-Generic Name: urea
+Generic name: urea

 Note: This document contains side effect information about urea.
 Some of the dosage forms listed on this page may not apply to the brand name Ureaphil.

-Applies to urea: intravenous powder for solution
+Applies to urea: oral packet

 Some side effects may not be reported.
 You may report them to the FDA.